Exercise Stress Test

 How does cardiac catheterization help diagnose valve disease?

-Although cardiac catheterization is most often used to look at the blood flowing to the heart muscle, it also can provide important information concerning overly tight heart valves, leaky heart valves, or blood that is not flowing through the heart as it should.
+Although cardiac catheterization is most often used to look at the blood flowing to the heart muscle, it also can provide important information concerning narrowed heart valves, leaky heart valves, or blood that is not flowing through the heart as it should.

 - Measure blood pressure within the heart and oxygen in the blood